-The student will apply for admission to degree candidacy after completing 6 to 15 s.h. of graduate degree credits, including EDFN 601 Methods of Research and one course from the Technology & Innovation core.
+The student will apply for admission to degree candidacy after completing 6 to 15 s.h. of graduate degree credits.
 Graduate faculty will evaluate the student's performance and provide a written recommendation with regard to the individual as a degree candidate.
 At the time of admission to degree candidacy, the student will consult with the graduate program coordinator to review and update his or her program of studies for completing the degree requirements.